Nuclear Surface Warfare Officer transitioning into cybersecurity

 Looking ahead

-Cybersecurity Engineer Detection Engineer Security Analyst SOC / Blue Team
+Cybersecurity Engineer Cyber Defense Analyst Detection Engineer Security Engineer

 Let’s connect.

-I’m always glad to connect with people working in cybersecurity, especially around security engineering, detection, SOC, blue-team, incident response, and security operations.
+I'm always glad to connect with people working in cybersecurity, particularly in security engineering, cyber defense, detection engineering, and adversary emulation.